 The keto essentials below were what I needed to get my new way of eating to fully click—and then I added a few additional items recommended by friends who’ve also transitioned to the keto lifestyle.
 If you’re giving your pantry a keto overhaul, this is where to start!

-4th & Heart Vanilla Bean Ghee Butter // If you’re a coffee drinker, you need this in your life.
+4th & Heart Original Ghee Butter // If you’re a coffee drinker, you need this in your life.
 A tablespoon in your cup makes reaching your fat macros much easier.
-(I use this super cheap milk frother to blend it in.)
+You can also try infusing your own with vanilla for a change.

 Fat Snax Cookies // There are a lot of recipes for keto treats floating around the internet, but I like keeping these on hand for when I can’t be bothered to make something myself.
 Shocker: they actually taste good!